 Mental & Behavioral Health Therapy

 Support, understanding, empathy, education, hope, and healing can all be found at Courage Reins.
-Sage O’Brien, our full time mental and behavioral health therapist, is both a licensed clinical social worker (LCSW) and a substance use disorder counselor (SUDC).
+Kaylee Smith, our mental and behavioral health therapist, is a licensed associate clinical mental health counselor (ACMHC).

 Occupational Therapy at Courage Reins is administered by OT’s who have focused their careers and training in pediatric therapy.
 With over 50 years of combined professional experience, Courage Reins’ team will provide incredible services to best meet the needs of your loved one.